twosixlabs/csl/experiments/immediate_sensitivity/README.md

  - `texas_sens_analysis.ipynb` looks at how immediate sensitivity changes during training.
  - `texas_width_analysis.ipynb` considers how membership inference advantage might change with a larger or smaller model.
  - `purchase_mult_analysis.ipynb` is the same as `tex_mult_analysis.ipynb` but for the Purchase-100 dataset.

+ - `pareto.ipynb` generates pareto fronts for all three datasets.

 There are a few more notebooks, but these include the primary results.